ftt9282/tse123/README.md

 # Torchia Structural Engineering Page

-Figured it would be fun to reimagine how the website for a family business would work.
+Figured it would be fun to reimagine how the website for a family business would look.
 Original page is www.tse123.com

 My main goal was to make the page fully responsive since that was something our current webpage is lacking.
 This was made using Bootstrap.